Storm Reference - Data Modification

 The use of square brackets ( [ ]

-The square brackets used for the Storm data modification syntax indicate “perform the enclosed changes” in a generic way.
-The brackets are shorthand to request any of the following:
+The square brackets used for the Storm data modification (edit) syntax indicate “perform the enclosed changes” in a generic way.
+Edit brackets are used to perform any of the following:

 Warning

-It is critical to remember that the brackets are NOT a boundary that segregates nodes; the brackets simply indicate the start and end of data modification operations.
-They do NOT separate “nodes the modifications should apply to” from “nodes they should not apply to”.
+It is critical to remember that the brackets are NOT a boundary that segregates nodes; the brackets simply indicate the start and end of an edit operation.
+In other words, the brackets do NOT separate “nodes the modifications should apply to” from “nodes they should not apply to”.
 Storm Operation Chaining with left-to-right processing order still applies.
-Editing is simply another Storm operation, so the specified edits will be performed on ALL nodes “to the left of” the edit brackets - i.e., everything “inbound” to the edit operation as part of the Storm pipeline, regardless of whether those nodes are within or outside the brackets.
+Editing is simply another Storm operation, so the specified edits will be performed on ALL nodes inbound to the edit operation as part of the Storm pipeline, regardless of whether those nodes are within or outside the brackets.

-The exception is modifications that are placed within Edit Parentheses which can be used to segregate specific edit operations.
-Storm will also throw an error if you attempt to perform an edit operation on a node that cannot be modified in that way - for example, attempting to set an :asn
+The exception is modifications that are placed within Edit Parentheses, which can be used to segregate specific edit operations.

 Note